 If you’re receiving medications from a pharmacy, they’re covered by your Medicare Part D prescription drug plan.
 The price will vary depending on your drug and your chosen insurance plan.
 If you’re taking opioids, there will be restrictions on your Medications.

 There is no copay for Medicare Part B services.
 Once you have met the Part B deductible, you will pay a 20% coinsurance of the Medicare-approved amount.

-Does Medicare cover physical therapy for chronic back pain?
+Does Medicare cover physical therapy for back pain?

 Medicare covers physical therapy under Medicare Part B